MyProjects-5/Road_Accident-Dashboard/README.md

 I am very excited to share my Microsoft Excel Project.

 ## Objective :-
 ▪️The Main objective of this project is to analyze the Road Accident in two different years.
-Finding Total Number of Casualties happened in Two years.
+▪️Finding Total Number of Casualties happened in Two years.
 ▪️Which helps in getting actionable insights that will helps in reducing Road accident by taking necessary measures.

 ## 📌 Key Findings :-